Start by making the sauce. In a mixing bowl, combine the hot water and 3 tablespoons of sugar. Whisk until the sugar dissolves completely.

 Once the top of the egg is set, flip it over and cook the other side for another 1 minute or so until cooked.
 Remove from heat and set aside to cool.
 Pat a paper towel on it to absorb any extra oil.

-While the egg crepe is cooling, diagonally slice the cucumber so you have elongated oval slices.
+While the omelet is cooling, diagonally slice the cucumber so you have elongated oval slices.
 Then, finely julienne those oval slices to get thin strips.
 Set side.

 Lay the ham slices so they are stacked together.
 Finely julienne the ham into thin strips.

-Thinly slice the egg crepe into julienne slices.
+Thinly slice the cooled omelet into julienne slices.

 Bring a pot of water to a boil.
-Add the hiyashi chuka noodles and separate them in the water using chopticks or tongs.
-Cook for 2-3 minutes until al dente.
+Add the ramen noodles and separate them in the water using chopsticks or tongs.
+Cook for 2 minutes if using fresh, and 3 minutes if using dried.
 (I normally will take them off the heat in the last minute- they cook very fast!)

 Drain the noodles in a colander and immediately rinse with cold running water.
 (Tip: I like to prepare a bowl of ice-water to dip my rinsed noodles in- totally optional but it chills them faster!)

 Divide the drained noodles among serving dishes.
-Arrange the toppings onto each plate and garnish with the pickled ginger, if desired.
-Serve with the chilled dressing on the side.
+Arrange the toppings on top of the noodles and garnish with the pickled ginger and toasted sesame seeds if desired.
+Serve with the chilled chuka dressing on the side.
 Enjoy!